haydenjeune/python-project-template/README.md

 ## Requirements

-To generate a project, you will need:
+To generate a project, you will need the following tools installed and accessible from the current shell:
-- Cookiecutter
 - Git
 - Make
-- Python
+- A Python installation
+- Cookiecutter (A pip installable Python package.
+Consider using [pipx](https://github.com/pypa/pipx) to install globally)

 ## Usage